MSt in Practical Ethics

 - Research Ethics and Empirical Ethics

-Each module will be taught over an intensive residential teaching week in Oxford (with approximately 25 contact hours) to include lectures, seminars, discussion groups and student presentations.
+Each module will be taught over an intensive residential teaching week in Oxford to include lectures, seminars, discussion groups and student presentations.
 Modules are normally provided in clusters, offering students options around the number of visits to Oxford each year.
 Online materials are available including essential readings, texts and online lectures, alongside forums where students can communicate and continue discussion when away from Oxford.

 - provides high quality training in practical ethics, drawing on the considerable teaching and research strengths of Oxford in this area.